Uti possidetis: Praetorial remedies

 Already in the Roman republic the praetor was an official whose duties included the keeping of the peace.
 A praetor held office for a year, at the start of which it was customary for him to publish edicts; these announced the legal policies he intended to apply.
 Usually they were adopted with or without modification by his successors.
 With these edicts praetors could change the law, though they did it somewhat cautiously.

 An interdict was a praetorial order forbidding someone to do something.
 The one relevant for present purposes was the interdictum uti possidetis.
 It seems this interdict was available by about 169 B.C. because there is a joke about it in one of Terence's comedies, though we do not know the praetor's original wording.
-Probably it originated as a means of protecting occupants of public lands, since these people could not sue as owners.
+Probably it originated as a means of protecting occupants of public lands, since these people if expelled could not have sued as owners.
 Later, however, it was adapted as a procedural device to assign disputants to the role of plaintiff and defendant, respectively.